pluralsh/documentation/pages/deployments/services.md

 ---
-title: Deploy Services
+title: Deployments
-description: XXX
+description: How to deploy and configure services in Plural
 ---